Our Admissions Process

 • A Statement of Purpose:

 • Please describe your plans for graduate study or research and for your future occupation or profession.
 Include any information that may aid the selection committee in evaluating your preparation and qualifications for graduate study at the University of California, Santa Cruz.
-Recommended length is a concise 2-4 pages.
+Recommended length is a concise 2-4 pages, single spaced.

 • A Personal History Statement:

 • Required of all applicants.
 This statement will be used in conjunction with your application for graduate admission and financial support.
 Note that the Personal History Statement should not duplicate the Statement of Purpose.
-Recommended length is a concise 1-3 pages.
+Recommended length is a concise 1-3 pages, single spaced.

 I've read all I can about the program and faculty interests on the website.
 Whom may I contact if I have more questions about the program?